socotecio/django-socio-grpc/docs/configuration.rst

       "your_project.middlewares.ConnectionHandlingMiddleware",
   ]

 ROOT_GRPC_FOLDER
 ^^^^^^^^^^^^^^^^

-This setting specifies the root directory for external gRPC handlers.
-By designating a folder for gRPC handlers, it centralizes and organizes the codebase, making it easier to manage the gRPC-related components of a project.
+This setting specifies the root directory name where all the generated proto files of external services are outputted.
 This folder can house various gRPC files, including those related to functionalities such as health checks or permissions checking.
+More details about :ref:`how to define proto and service in a shared library<define-proto-and-service-in-a-shared-library>`.

 For instance, if a project places all its gRPC handlers in a directory named "grpc_folder":